Helios: Zeus

-Hades
+Hades and Pluto

-Helios seems to have been connected to some degree with Hades, the god of the Underworld.
+Helios seems to have been connected to some degree with Hades, the god of the Underworld, particularly as Hades himself grew identified with Pluto and with Serapis.

 A dedicatory inscription from Smyrna describes a 1st–2nd century sanctuary to "God Himself" as the most exalted of a group of six deities, including clothed statues of Plouton Helios and Koure Selene, or in other words "Pluto the Sun" and "Kore the Moon".
 Roman poet Apuleius describes a rite in which the Sun appears at midnight to the initiate at the gates of Proserpina; the suggestion here is that this midnight Sun could be Plouton Helios.
 Pluto-Helios seems to reflect the Egyptian idea of the nocturnal Sun that penetrated the realm of the dead.

 An old oracle from Claros said that the names of Zeus, Hades, Helios, Dionysus and Jao all represented the Sun at different seasons.
 Macrobius wrote that Iao/Jao is "Hades in winter, Zeus in spring, Helios in summer, and Iao in autumn."

 Cronus

 Diodorus Siculus reported that the Chaldeans called Cronus (Saturnus) by the name Helios, or the Sun, and he explained that this was because Saturn was the "most conspicuous" of the planets.

+Hyginus similarly connects Helios to Cronus through the planet Saturn, associating its name to the son of Helios, Phaethon.
+The name "Phaethon" was more commonly associated with the planet Jupiter instead.

+Uranus

+The Derveni Papyrus identifies Helios with Uranus by naming Cronus as child of Uranus and Gaia in one section yet naming Cronus elsewhere as child of Helios and Gaia.
+This Uranus also has clear solar attributes, which are later acquired by Zeus.